Inertial confinement fusion: Development begins

 In 1967 Kip Siegel started KMS Industries.
 In the early 1970s he formed KMS Fusion to begin development of a laser-based ICF system.
 This development led to considerable opposition from the weapons labs, including LLNL, who put forth a variety of reasons that KMS should not be allowed to develop ICF in public.
-This opposition was funnelled through the Atomic Energy Commission, which demanded funding.
+This opposition was funnelled through the Atomic Energy Commission, which controlled funding.
 Adding to the background noise were rumours of an aggressive Soviet ICF program, new higher-powered CO2 and glass lasers, the electron beam driver concept, and the energy crisis which added impetus to many energy projects.

-In 1972 John Nuckolls wrote a paper introducing ICF and suggesting that testbed systems could be made to generate fusion with drivers in the kJ range, and high-gain systems with mJ drivers.
+In 1972 John Nuckolls wrote a paper introducing ICF and suggesting that testbed systems could be made to generate fusion with drivers in the kJ range, and high-gain systems with MJ drivers.

 In spite of limited resources and business problems, KMS Fusion successfully demonstrated IFC fusion on 1 May 1974.
 This success was soon followed by Siegel's death and the end of KMS Fusion a year later.
 By this point several weapons labs and universities had started their own programs, notably the solid-state lasers (Nd:glass lasers) at LLNL and the University of Rochester, and krypton fluoride excimer lasers systems at Los Alamos and the Naval Research Laboratory.